New Amphibious Ecotourism Venture in Australia

 About Sealegs International Limited

-Sealegs International is a wholly owned subsidiary of Future Mobility Solutions (NZX:FMS) and has been the world’s leading manufacturer of amphibious RIBs for over 10 years, manufacturing and selling amphibious craft and amphibious enablement kits from their factory in Auckland, New Zealand.
+Sealegs International is a wholly owned subsidiary of Future Mobility Solutions (NZX:FMS) and has been the world’s leading manufacturer of amphibious RIBs for over 10 years, manufacturing and selling amphibious boats and amphibious enablement kits from their factory in Auckland, New Zealand.

 For more information, please contact: